Jp3132/amazon_shopping_assistant/README.md

 # Shopping Cart Assistant Documentation

-This Shopping Cart Assistant, developed using the LangGraph framework, facilitates product search, recommendations, and shopping cart management in a conversational setting.
+This Shopping Assistant, developed using the LangGraph framework, facilitates product search, recommendations, and shopping cart management in a conversational setting.
 The assistant integrates LangGraph’s tools for smooth and responsive interactions, allowing users to find products, manage their shopping cart, and inquire about order and purchase-related information.

 ## Requirements Implementation